-DISCO Search Visualization is a simple and straightforward way to get a better understanding of the documents in your database.
+Search visualization is a simple and straightforward way to get a better understanding of the documents in your database.
 The feature allows you to explore the documents in your database to identify trends, patterns, and hotspots.
-Quickly gain an understanding of the make-up of your data population and design your review strategy faster than ever before.

-As you select more metadata fields, the other metadata fields will also continue to adjust/change based on your selection.
-Below you will notice since 'Email' is not a selected Doc Type, Email Domains, Senders, and Recipients counts are 0.
+As you click metadata, the other fields will adjust based on your selection.
+For example, since Email is not selected, fields such as Email Domains, Senders, and Recipients have no documents.

 As you select metadata, labels are added to the search bar.
 You can remove metadata by hovering over the label and then clicking the X.

 - Use the date sliders to narrow down the date range.

 - Click Apply to search to update the chart.
 The metadata you selected becomes part of your search history, and can be saved.
 To save your filter selections, click Save Search.

 - To leave search visualization and view the results in standard list format, click the X next to the document count.